 Loose Clothes – It is advised to immediately loosen up your tight clothes when you are feeling uncomfortable.
-Like loose up, your tie, roll your sleeves and unbutton a couple of buttons on your shirt.
+Like, loose up, your tie, rolling your sleeves, and unbuttoning a couple of buttons on your shirt.
 It will help you in relaxing your tight muscles and give you some room to breathe properly.

 Okay, so folks don’t ignore minor chest pains as they can result in something very serious.
 Thus, whenever you experience heart attack symptoms, then immediately perform first aid action and call your doctor.